 #3 Entrepreneurial

 Being entrepreneurial means you possess the willingness and ability to take risks.
-As a financial advisor, your risks are likely to be your money and relationships.
+As a financial advisor, your risks are likely to be income and relationship oriented.

 In terms of relationships, minimizing the risk of damaging these relationships is essential to even having a practice.
 The best way to protect your relationships is to always be honest, and transparent, and act in the best interest of your clients, no matter what that looks like for your practice.